Barbie: Nicola Coughlan's dress inspired by her own childhood doll

 Her sister Clodagh Coughlan said Nicola has a voice in what type of costume she wore for her role.

-"When she got the role - so it's a cameo, you know - she's in one big piece," Clodagh said,
+"When she got the role - so it's a cameo, you know - she's in one big piece," Clodagh told Radio Ulster's Saturday with John Toal show.

 "She spoke with the costume designer who kind of asked her to collaborate on what it was she would like her Barbie to wear.